SICKAG/sick_scan_xd/README.md

 This project provides the driver for the SICK lidar and radar sensors mentioned in the following list.

 Based on the sick_scan drivers for ROS1, sick_scan_xd merges sick_scan, sick_scan2 and sick_scan_base repositories.
 The driver supports both Linux (native, ROS1, ROS2) and Windows (native and ROS2).
+See the [CHANGELOG.md](CHANGELOG.md) for the latest updates.

 ## Table of Contents